College of Business > About > Centers & Institutes > Coleman Entrepreneurship Center > Events and Programs > Internship Program

 Selected students accepted into the CEC Internship program will work for a total of 125 hours and no more than 20 hours a week at an organization.
 Students will receive $2,000 to offset the costs of the internship.

 Organizations: apply for interns

-All DePaul undergraduate students are welcome to apply.
+All DePaul undergraduate and graduate students are welcome to apply.

 Yes, participating students will receive a $2,000 stipend, less taxes, paid throughout the program.
 Students are required to complete all hiring paperwork prior to starting the internship.

 Student interns will complete a total of 125 hours and may work up to 20 hours a week.
 Internships may start in the beginning of June and end by late-August.
 Internships may be remote or in-person based on the direction of the organization and schedules will be determined by the student intern and the participating organization.

 Students will track their own hours and managers will approve to ensure they are completing the full 125 hour internship.

 The CEC Internship Program application asks in depth questions about the students backround, prior work experience, skills and also what they would like to learn and further develop.
 Organizations will be asked to explain the scope of the project and any necessary skills that the student intern already have.